412450 February 21, 2025 17:39 ICMarkets Market News

 Potential Direction: Bullish

-Supporting reasons: Identified as an overlap support that aligns with a 23.6% Fibonacci retracement, indicating a potential area where buying interests could pick up to resume the uptrend.
+Supporting reasons: Identified as a swing lowe support that aligns close to the 61.8% Fibonacci projection indicating a potential area where buying interests could pick up to stage a rebound

-Supporting reasons: Identified as an overlap support that aligns with a confluence of Fibonacci levels i.e. the 23.6% and 38.2% retracements, indicating a key level where price could stabilize once more.
+Supporting reasons: Identified as a pullback support that aligns with a confluence of Fibonacci levels i.e. two 161.8% extensions and the 100% Fibonacci projection, indicating a key level where the price could stabilize once more.

 Supporting reasons: Identified as an overlap resistance, indicating a potential area that could halt any further upward movement.